sidekiq/sidekiq/README.md

 Want to Upgrade?
 -------------------

+Use `bundle up sidekiq` to upgrade Sidekiq and all its dependencies.
 Upgrade notes between each major version can be found in the `docs/` directory.

 I also sell Sidekiq Pro and Sidekiq Enterprise, extensions to Sidekiq which provide more